 Teachers across the world are coming up with innovative, tech-based techniques to inspire and motivate their students.

-We’ve seen teachers using platforms like YouTube to teach tricky concepts.
+We’ve seen them using platforms like YouTube to teach tricky concepts.
 Others have shared activities via Twitter.
 And many of you are using presentation software – like PowerPoint and Google Slides – to bring some extra excitement and interest to your classes.

 Often we think of presentations as just a visual aid.
 We use them to present information in front of an audience.